Moshibing/Learning-For-Optimizate/README.md

 # Learning-For-Optimizate
-Using Optimizate Method(including LLM，and other classical method) to solve Satisfiab Problems.
+Using Optimizate Method(including LLM，and other classical method) to solve Satisfiability Problems.
 We will organize relevant papers and books from recent year.

 # Books: